More About Purslane and Portulaca: September 2018

 A better alternative is an ornamental portulaca such as P. grandiflora.
 You can tell an ornamental portulaca from a purslane by its leaves.
 Ornamental portulaca, often called moss rose, has more needle-like leaves than purslane foliage.
 The flowers also are showier, often looking either like a cactus bloom or a tiny carnation or rose.

 The best part?
 Portulacas love sun and heat, are highly drought tolerant, and will spread in warm climates to make an interesting groundcover.
 They’re also a perfect container plant, especially if you buy a mix of colors, which warm-climate nurseries usually carry.
 Both purslane and portulaca bloom in the morning after the sun has been up a few hours, and close later in the day.

 Caring for portulacas

 Portulaca will keep blooming and spreading into fall, provided you do one thing: pinch off spent blooms.
-If you let most of the faded blooms remain on the stem, the plant can become leggy, plus it won’t bloom as often.
+The energy will go to helping new blooms form.
 The equivalent of deadheading this annual is so simple; just pinch the blooms off into your hand after they have closed up and begun to look withered.
 If the flower resists, wait a day.
 You’ll soon recognize the difference between a bud and a spent bloom.